 Questions for Class Discussion

-1. Compare the Plains Indians’ history and culture, especially before the coming of the whites, to that of the Iroquois (see Chapter 2).
+1. Compare the Plains Indians’ history and culture, especially before the coming of the whites, to that of the Iroquois.
+(See Chapter 2.)
 How does this comparison prove the assertion that the cultures of various Indian peoples differed greatly?

 2. In what ways did the Plains Indians benefit by the transformation of their way of life brought about by the horse?
 In what ways were they harmed?